caius-git/Remote-control/README.md

 - Being undetected by Windows Defender (other antivirus not tested yet)
 - Able to download/upload files to and from target
 - Taking screenshots
+- If the host is not listening, the client will retry every 5 minutes
+- Rest of the functionality can be read on the man pages down below

 Keep an eye out for any new releases, I typically release them after adding some important functionality to the program.